Note that as communications are launched, information on this page will be "ungrayed" and links will be activated.

 To ensure students maintain their class reservations, the amount due must be paid by August 7 (via eSuite in Albert).
 Payment Plan options can be viewed at www.nyu.edu/bursar/paymentplans.

 Go online to begin building your schedule of activities for Welcome Week.
 Don’t worry, you can add and revise as much as you like as you learn more about the many programs available at www.nyu.edu/welcome.
+For a quick tutorial on using the system, you can view our video at the NYUWelcomeWeek channel on YouTube.

 For students who will live off campus, this Commuter Life preview allows new students an opportunity to visit NYU and meet other commuting students, as well as meet Commuter Assistants and student leaders at this overnight dedicated event which compliments Welcome Week.
 Registration begins July 8.